scot-taylor-ibm/compare-comply/feedback.md

 The feedback API endpoints are as follows.

- - `POST /v1/feedback`: Creates or adds feedback to the document.
+ - `POST /v1/feedback`: Creates or adds feedback to a document.
- - `GET /v1/feedback`: Gets all feedback from the document.
+ - `GET /v1/feedback`: Gets all feedback from a document.
- - `GET /v1/feedback/{feedback_id}`: Gets specified feedback from the document.
+ - `GET /v1/feedback/{feedback_id}`: Gets specified feedback from a document.
 <!-- `DELETE /v1/feedback`: Deletes all feedback from the document. -->
- - `DELETE /v1/feedback/{feedback_id}`: Deletes specified feedback from the document.
+ - `DELETE /v1/feedback/{feedback_id}`: Deletes specified feedback from a document.

 ## Warnings
 {: #feedback_warnings}